 This is a lesson, giving inspiration to those who are physically handicapped.
 In this lesson, the author has shown how handicapped persons are to face trouble and difficulties in their life.
 Most of them make a compromise with their destiny.
 They accept their handicapped life and take to begging or some other lawless activities but some persons being handicapped do not give to it.
 They struggle hard.
 They fight it hard and rise themselves to a high position in life.
 To them, handicapped life is not a curse but a boon.
 A small girl of eleven Evelyn Glennie gets her hearing capacity totally killed.
 But she does not give to it.
 She struggles hard activities and learns the music.
 She becomes the most sensational music star in the world.
 She becomes a figure of inspiration for disabled people.

+The biographical feature “The Sound of Music” (Part I) reveals the achievements of the multi-percussionist, Evelyn Glennie who overcame her handicap of hearing impairment with great determination and confidence.

 The feature describes how, under the able guidance of Ron Forbes, Evelyn Glennie found a way out of her problem by developing an ability to sense music through different parts of her body.

 THEME